 Value Burger On The Vegas Strip

 This isn’t the best burger in Las Vegas.
-However, In and Out Burger at The Linq (specifically) is a great value.
+However, In-N-Out Burger at The Linq (specifically) is a great value.
 A single burger at In & Out at The Linq is just over $3 (double double is just under $5).
 Shakes are less than $3.
 You won’t find a burger and shake meal of this quality for this anywhere else for the price.

-Remember, In and Out Burger is a fast food chain.
+Remember, In-N-Out Burger is a fast food chain.
 The price point compares to McDonald’s and Burger King.
 The prices do not compare to fast-casual burger restaurants Shake Shack or Five Guys.
 Their burgers cost about twice as much as In and Out Burger.

-You’ll save about 20% on In and Out Burger is you venture off the Vegas Strip but that might not be as convenient.
+You’ll save about 20% on In-N-Out Burger is you venture off the Vegas Strip but that might not be as convenient.

 Marc Meltzer covers Las Vegas, gaming and men’s lifestyle for various outlets.
 Check out his blog at Edge Vegas.